elb/sympal/README.markdown

 A normal symfony application
 ----------------------------

-Every content-based application revolves follows a basic architecture.
-Each has a group of models and a set of routes linking those models to a series of modules and actions that render them.
+Every content-based consists of a group of models and a set of routes linking those models to a series of modules and actions that render them.
 For example, suppose a project has a `Product` model with a `slug` column.
 A common method would be to create the following route to view each product:

     product_show:
       url:    /product/:slug